Philip Lansdale: Biography

-After visiting Honolulu for ceremonies which transferred the sovereignty of the Hawaiian Islands to the United States, Philadelphia, flagship of Rear Admiral Albert Kautz, Commander, Pacific Station, arrived Apia, Samoa, 6 March 1899.
+After visiting Honolulu for ceremonies which transferred the sovereignty of the Hawaiian Islands to the United States, Philadelphia, flagship of Rear Admiral Albert Kautz, Commander, Pacific Station, arrived in Apia, Samoa, 6 March 1899.
 An unstable political climate, created by rival Samoan factions and German presence, erupted into open hostility during the month.
 A combined American and British naval force sought to keep the peace, but natives attacked American and British consulates late in March.

 A British and American landing party set out from Apia in late March.
-On 1 April during a mission to drive off the forces under King Mataafa.
-With Lieutenant Lansdale in command, the landing party was ambushed and forced to retreat after a fierce fight near Vailele.
+On 1 April during a mission to drive off the forces under King Mataafa, with Lieutenant Lansdale in command, the landing party was ambushed and forced to retreat after a fierce fight near Vailele.